Fabien-Chouteau/usb_embedded/README.md

 ### Requesting End-Point Buffers

-For some UDCs sending and receiving data on the end-points can only be done through a specific RAM area attached to the UDC.
+Some UDC have internal DMA controller to access any data buffers in RAM (samd51), others can only access special memory banks attached to the controller (RP2040).

+In theory the internal DMA controller allow a design with one less copy of memory during the transfers as data doesn't have to be copied to a special memory area.
+In practice there are constraints on what the DMA control can do, for instance data has to be aligned on 4 bytes or data must not be in flash (samd51).
+The result is that USB class drivers that will work on any hardware will not benefit always from this optimization (less copy) and handling the different cases will increase the complexity.

-For this reason the USB stack provides a way for classes to request buffers that will be used with end-points.
+For the design of this USB stack the choice is to ignore DMA controllers and always use memory allocated by the UDC.
+The stack provides a way for classes to request buffers that will be used with end-points.
+UDC will either return a pointer in RAM (samd51) or in dedicated memory, regardless the provided memory must be accessible by the CPU to read/write data from/to it.

 Classes *must always* use memory allocated from this API with end-points and nothing else.
+To that effect the EP_Ready_For_Data and EP_Send_Packet do not have a buffer address argument, the buffer address is always the one return by Request_Buffer.

 ## Configuration